 In Lightroom and in Photoshop.
 Start at 50, or 40 Quality for JPEG and even drop the quality further until you get the right compromise between quality and file size.

-There is a plugin which I use in Lightroom from Jeffrey Friedl which creates 14 images at different JPG quality settings.
+There is a plugin which I use in Lightroom from Jeffrey Friedl which creates fourteen images at different JPG quality settings.
 It’s called the JPEG Quality Tester.
 This plugin can speed up the decision-making process significantly.

-The exponential rise in file size in bytes every time you go to a higher JPG quality range is very significant.
+The exponential rise in file size in bytes every time you go to a higher JPG quality range is significant.

 For instance, for a 2600 long-edge pixel image which I exported via Jeffrey Friedl’s JPEG Quality Tester in Lightroom generated the infographic below.

 Notice the significant rise in file size between a 77-84 quality setting and 93-100 quality settings.
 By staying with 77-84 and not using 93-100 we make a 37 per cent saving in file size.

-There’s a very good article by Jeffrey Friedl on JPG compression here.
+There’s a particularly good article by Jeffrey Friedl on JPG compression here.

 Infographic from Jeffrey Friedl’s JPEG Quality Tester – Lightroom Plugin

 The JPEG quality you choose is personal and arbitrary.
 Don’t be frightened of having a small amount of posterization in the sky.
 Make the file size in bytes the deciding factor for your image quality selection.